gravitational/planet/README.md

 **IMPORTANT** the build process relies on Docker > 1.6.2.
 When installing Docker on Virtualbox/vagrant you may end up with a VM which doesn't boot (hangs during shared volume mounting).
 Do `apt-get dist-upgrade` to fix that.

+Also, if using [Vagrant](https://www.vagrantup.com/downloads.html), make sure you have Vagrant version `1.7.4` or newer.
+This building process has been tested on `Debian 8`, `CentOS 7` and `Ubuntu 15.04`.

 There are two builds: "development" and "production".
 By default, `make` with no argumnets builds the production image.
 Here's how to build both:

 ```